-Common Mixed Messages Parents Send Kids
+11 Mixed Messages Parents Send (And How to Stop Them)

 This generates uncertainty about what the intended behaviours and activities are.
 The misunderstanding develops when what the parent says to do and what the parent really performs are diametrically opposed.